ralph-mcardell/sh-utils/doc/dict.md

   set_add_members "${set_return_value}" "${member}"
 }

-# Define set_intersection thats returns the intersection of two sets.
-Uses
+# Define a set_intersection function returning the intersection of two sets.
-# dict_for_each to append any values in 2nd set also in 1st set to the result
+# Uses dict_for_each to append any values in 2nd set also in 1st set to the
-# which is initially an empty set. dict_for_each is also passed the 1st operand
+# result which is initially an empty set. dict_for_each is also passed the
-# set as an additional parameter to pass to each operation function call.
+# 1st operand set as an additional parameter to pass to each operation
-# Returns the resultant intersection set in set_return_value.
+# function call.
+Returns the resultant intersection set in set_return_value.
 set_intersection() {
   set_declare
   dict_for_each "${2}" set_intersection_op "${1}"